Jakfrod/RIA_project/README.md

 ### Rules

 The rules are simple, you must survive each "room" generated.
-When the player kills all the monsters in the room, a new one is generated until the player dies.
+When the player kills the monster in the room, a new one is generated until the player dies.
+Every two rooms, the life of the monster increase.
 The goal is to survive as long as possible, in as many rooms as possible.

 ## Conclusion